 To Diana, Luis’ story is not new.
 Many of her Latino friends on campus attend religious functions, but it’s easily possible they have not considered faith as anything more than culture.

 “Everyone thought he was a believer: He goes to church with many other students,” says Diana.
 “I asked him, ‘How sure are you that you are going to reach heaven?’ and he said, ‘Maybe 70%.’”

 Diana is a petite, Puerto Rican senior majoring in sociology, with a silver stud in her nose and a heart tattoo on her neck.
 She’s usually the shortest person in the room, but you always know where she is: People gather around her.

 She prayed and accepted Christ with her sister at age 3, in their bathtub.
 At college, she arrived unfocused on her Christian faith.

-As she became involved with Destino, Campus Crusade for Christ’s ministry to Latino and Hispanic students, everything changed.
+As she became involved with Destino, Cru’s ministry to Latino and Hispanic students, everything changed.
 She’s now one of Destino’s student directors, with a consistent and transparent relationship with Christ.

 She’ll shout excitedly until she loses her voice, whisper intensely when she needs to get a point across, and grip her friends in a hug, pretending to not let go.
 Most of her sentences end with exclamation points.